Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Which Wrist — Right or Left?

-This is the most frequently asked question about Rudraksha bracelets, and the honest answer is: the Shiva Purana places no restriction on which wrist.
+This is the most frequently asked question about Rudraksha bracelets, and the honest answer is that the classical texts place no restriction on which wrist.
 Both are valid.
 However, most traditional practitioners follow the same principle used for crystal bracelets:

 - Right wrist (projecting/active hand): Wear here to project the Rudraksha's protective and strengthening energy outward — ideal for confidence, authority, and shielding yourself from negative external influences.
 This is the more common choice among practitioners.